SHINKO ELECTRIC INDUSTRIES CO., LTD.

 CO2 from electricity purchased from external sources accounts for a large proportion of the CO2 emitted in the course of the Shinko Group's business activities.
 We have been installing photovoltaic power generation equipment at our business sites to expand the use of renewable energy.

-Aiming to achieve a 100% renewable energy use rate, we will continue to focus on the creation and introduction of renewable energy by expanding the installation of solar power generation facilities at existing plants and newly constructed plants/buildings, as well as by purchasing CO2-free electricity and expanding the use of non-fossil certificates.
+Aiming to achieve a 100% renewable energy use rate, we will continue to focus on the creation and increased use of renewable energy by expanding the installation of solar power generation facilities at existing plants and newly constructed plants/buildings, as well as by purchasing CO2-free electricity and utilizing non-fossil certificates.

 We will continue to contribute to the achievement of carbon neutrality and the realization of a decarbonized society by strengthening and accelerating various company-wide initiatives.